ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-h.
+.
 The following paragraph from an
 American paper, headed &quot;Everlasting
 Fence-Posts,&quot; deals with kinds of
 fencing timber different to those of